For most surfers, a funboard surfboard is a critical element of their quiver.

 - If you were to just have 1 surfboard, a funboard would be a great all-rounder

-- Mid-lengths are typically wonderful boards for most surf conditions from knee high mush to good overhead surf
+- Mid-lengths are typically wonderful boards for most surf conditions from knee high mush to well overhead surf

 - Not as maneuverable as shortboards or fish boards.